 Students should not text faculty via the faculty cell phone.
-Written communication should be by email or office phone.
+Written communication should be by email and verbal communication in person or by office phone.
 The faculty cell phone is for contact during the clinical hours ONLY and should not be used outside the clinical experience.
 Students who text faculty will be placed on probation for the first offense and dismissed from the program for the second offense.